heyimalex/reselect-map/README.md

 ### createMapSelector

 Like the sequence selector, but it expects the map function to provide a second argument to the callback that represents the key.
+This key is passed as the last argument to the selector function.
 This is mostly to support Immutable's Collection.Keyed types.

 ```javascript
 import { createMapSelector } from 'reselect-map'